BryanWilhite/Blog/presentation/entry/2016/2016-04-01-the-second-era-of-cloud-platforms-will-dwarf-the-first-and-other-tweeted-links.md

 ---json
 {
-  "author": "Bryan Wilhite",
-  "content": "The second era of cloud platforms will dwarf the first @azure[azure.microsoft.com] “With the imminent release of Angular2, it might be a good time to re-evaluate the use of the MVC pattern” [infoq.com] tried to run bower after following my own notes [son...", "inceptDate": "2016-04-01T15:40:56.1853666-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "“The second era of cloud platforms will dwarf the first” and other Tweeted Links…", "documentShortName": "2016-04-01-the-second-era-of-cloud-platforms-will-dwarf-the-first-and-other-tweeted-links", "fileName": "index.html",
+  "path": "./entry/2016-04-01-the-second-era-of-cloud-platforms-will-dwarf-the-first-and-other-tweeted-links",
+  "date": "2016-04-01T22:40:56.185Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2016-04-01T22:40:56.185Z",
-  "slug": "the-second-era-of-cloud-platforms-will-dwarf-the-first-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "“The second era of cloud platforms will dwarf the first” and other Tweeted Links…" }
+  "clientId": "2016-04-01-the-second-era-of-cloud-platforms-will-dwarf-the-first-and-other-tweeted-links",
+  "tag": "{\r\n  \"extract\": \"The second era of cloud platforms will dwarf the first @azure[azure.microsoft.com] “With the imminent release of Angular2, it might be a good time to re-evaluate the use of the MVC pattern” [infoq.com] tried to run bower after following my own notes [son...\"\r\n}"
+}
 ---

+# “The second era of cloud platforms will dwarf the first” and other Tweeted Links…

 [<img alt="Bryan D. Wilhite [BryanWilhite]" src="https://songhay.blob.core.windows.net/shared-social-twitter/BryanWilhite.jpeg">](http://t.co/UNdqV0Z1zz "Bryan D. Wilhite [BryanWilhite]") The second era of cloud platforms will dwarf the first [@azure](http://twitter.com/azure)[[azure.microsoft.com]](https://azure.microsoft.com/en-us/blog/the-second-era-of-cloud-platforms-will-dwarf-the-first/)